Ji4n1ng/OpenInTerminal/Resources/README-Lite.md

 <details><summary>show all</summary><br>
 <p><strong>version 1.2.8</strong></p>
 <ul>
+<li>Security: Fixed an AppleScript/command injection vulnerability that allowed arbitrary command execution via a crafted folder name when opening it in a non-default terminal or an editor.
+Thanks to Paul Gerste (<a href="https://www.sonarsource.com">Sonar</a>) for the responsible disclosure.</li>
 <li>Updated the first-launch prompt to display all supported terminal applications.</li>
 <li>Introduced a new default app icon with automatic light/dark mode support.</li>
 <li>Added support for Zed, Emacs, Kakoune, GitKraken, and cmux.</li>